-I was talking to my spouse about my capacity to work which is nill right now, and the incapacity for my insurance company to pay me for the time I am missing to this point.
-So basically I want and Need to recover from this vertigo soon.
-Because the ways I have managed to pay bills the last two months has run out of next month and I have run out of ideas.
+I was talking to my spouse about my capacity to work which is nill right now, and the incapacity for my insurance company to pay me for the time I’m missing to this point.
+So basically I want and need to recover from this vertigo soon.
+Because the ways I have managed to pay bills the last two months has run out for next month and I have run out of ideas.
 Little stressful when hit Once Again with financial instability.

 I hate it.
 Loathe it.

 I’m the sort of person that wants bills paid, money in the bank, and savings for investments.
 But that isn’t a world for the chronically ill.
 You can’t work like you want to.
 And then something happens at the work you can sometimes do which means there go those savings and add some more debt in there.
 I crave financial stability so much.
 I crave it as much as I am ticked at my insurance company right now, and that is a lot, man, a lot.

 But we have to deal with these ups and downs.
 And cut things we can cut.
 And cheap out in ways we can cheap out.

 I am so cold all the time I turn up the heat… and there goes the heating bill.
 But I’m freezing because of the low blood pressure, FM, and hypothyroidism.
 I mean Freezing.
 But I suppose that is just one more thing to worry about…. bills, which you cannot escape from.
 Sometimes I wear two sweatshirts with my tee-shirt.
 And I am still cold.
 Crazy, eh?
 I refuse to turn up the heat today.
 After that last bill?
 Yeah.
 No. A lot of tea.
 A lot, a lot of tea.
 And my heated blanket in the living room… that is the best invention ever created by humankind ever.
 That feels excessively cheap.
 Or just prudent.
 I don’t even know which.

 And my spouse and I were talking.
 And talking.